Japan holds ritual to build shrines for Naruhito ceremonies

 TOKYO (AP) — Japan held a groundbreaking ceremony Friday at the imperial palace, where Shinto priests prayed for safe and successful construction of a pair of shrines for Emperor Naruhito’s key succession rituals later this year.

-Naruhito ascended to the Chrysanthemum Throne on May 1.
+Naruhito ascended to the Chrysanthemum Throne on May 1 after his father retired.
 A main ascension ceremony is planned in October, when thousands of guests will be invited, followed by a religious harvest rite in November.

 Five Shinto priests offered sake, rice and neatly folded silk fabric and prayed as traditional “gagaku” music played.
 Senior officials from the Imperial Household Agency and construction company Shimizu Corp. watched.